ayushais/deep_3d_descriptor/README.md

 ```
 ./download_dataset.sh
 ```
-This will download the test pointcloud files
+This will download the test pointcloud files used in alignment experiment in the paper.
+The name format for the files is seq_scan_trackID_object.pcd.
+'seq' corresponds to the sequence number from KITTI tracking benchmark. 'scan' is the scan used from the given sequence. 'trackID' is the object ID provided by the benchmark.
+For instance '0011_126_14_object.pcd' and '0011_127_14_object.pcd' are the same objects in two consecutive scans.
 ## Downloading the models

 ```